By Nandini Kumari Thakur Published: December 21, 2026 • 5 Minute Read

 Round 1: The “Quick Fact” Test

-- Google: Showed 3 “Sponsored” shopping links for new fans.
-Then a YouTube video.
-Then a Reddit thread.
-We had to click 3 different links to figure out it might be a dust issue.
+- Google: In this Perplexity vs Google 2026 test, Google showed three sponsored shopping links for new fans, followed by a YouTube video and a Reddit thread.
+We had to click three different links just to figure out it might be a simple dust issue.

-- Perplexity AI: Instantly gave a bulleted list of 4 possible reasons (Dust, Bearing failure, Obstruction).
-It even suggested: “Try using compressed air first before buying parts.”
+- Perplexity AI: Highlighting the efficiency of Perplexity vs Google 2026, Perplexity instantly provided a bulleted list of four possible reasons (Dust, Bearing failure, Obstruction).
+It even offered practical advice: “Try using compressed air first before buying parts.”

 Winner: Perplexity.
-It solved the problem in 5 seconds.
-Google took 2 minutes.
+It solved the problem in 5 seconds, while Google took nearly 2 minutes of manual searching.

 Round 2: The “Deep Research” Test